Jewish Genetic Conditions Are in Our DNA. They're Also in Our Power to Change.

 No therapies currently exist

 Given its genetic characteristics, researchers believe that SLC1A4 Deficiency is a promising candidate for gene therapy.
-In addition, other Jewish genetic conditions, such as Tay-Sachs Disease, Canavan Disease, and Familial Dysautonomia, have been drastically reduced as a result of increased carrier screening in the Jewish community.
+SLC1A4 Deficiency should also be added to Ashkenazi Jewish genetic testing panels to reduce its incidence, just as other Jewish genetic conditions such as Tay-Sachs Disease have been drastically reduced as a result of increased carrier screening.

 How Your Donation Is Used